 Flagstaff Regional Emergency Services Society (FRESS)

 The communities within the county of Flagstaff have joined together to create an organization that will oversee the management and continuity of fire services within the area.
-Flagstaff Regional Emergency Services Society (FRESS) is overseen by Derek Homme, but allows for each fire hall to continue to house its own Fire Chief.
+Flagstaff Regional Emergency Services Society (FRESS) is overseen by Regional Fire Chief, Derek Homme, but allows for each fire hall to continue to house its own Fire Chief.
 Ultimately, this amalgamation ensures that all volunteer fire fighters are trained accordingly and that access to proper equipment is available to all residents - should they ever need it.

 The Town of Killam is extremely fortunate to host one of the finest volunteer fire departments in the County!
 The Department is always interested in signing on new volunteer members.
 This may be your opportunity to provide your community with fire suppression, fire prevention, and emergency and rescue responses.
 No previous experience necessary and training is provided.